What’s The Only Definition Of Success That Matters?

-MANY PEOPLE have elaborate images of what success is, of what it would take to become successful, or appear that way to others.
-But Jeff Haden in The Only Definition of Success That Matters dives down to the bottom line, the basic component that every ideal of success must have.
+Jeff Haden in The Only Definition of Success That Matters dives down to the bottom line, to the basic component that every ideal of success must have.

-After I read the article that my friend sent to me, I thought that Mr. Haden is onto some kinda Buddhist thing.
+A friend sent Haden’s article to me.
+After I read it, I thought that Haden was into some kinda Buddhist thing.